Teddy-XiongGZ/ProtoNAM/README.md

 ### Running ProtoNAM on existing datasets in our paper

 The running scripts are included in the `./scripts` directory.
-Here we give an example to run ProtoNAM on housing dataset
+Here we give an example of running ProtoNAM on the Housing dataset

 ```script
 seed=0